chelnak/openfaas-powershell-polaris/README.md

 > :construction: This template is new and may contain bugs

-An
-@openfaas
- #PowerShell http based function using the Polaris web server

 This is an [OpenFAAS](https://www.openfaas.com/) language template for a PowerShell based http function using the [Polaris](https://github.com/PowerShell/Polaris) web server.

 Functions built with this template will respond to `GET` and `POST` requests.
 These requests will be handled by `handler.ps1`.
 For now, this is where you need to add your custom logic.